 - Initiative and creativity rewarded by commending and congratulating students and staff in public spaces and digital media.
 Resignation, slavishness and imitation is discouraged.

-- Opportunities given for practising democracy by arranging talks on civic rights, political rights, human rights, women’s rights etc, celebration of Independence and Republic Day, Constitution Day, International Women’s Day, programs arranged in association with KILA and involvement in rallies and street plays to instil awareness in the local community in association with the local bodies in the interest of public and social causes.
+- Opportunities given for practising democracy by arranging talks on civic rights, political rights, human rights, women’s rights etc, celebration of Independence and Republic Day, Constitution Day, International Women’s Day, programs arranged in association with Kerala Institute of Local Administration (KILA) and involvement in rallies and street plays to instill awareness in the local community in association with the local bodies in the interest of public and social causes.

 - Ecology and environment consciousness instilled among students by organising a number of activities to commemorate World Environment Day, World Water Day, World Soil Day, World Forest Day, Energy Conservation Day.
 A plastic-free, carbon-neutral and green campus, carbo measures for waste management, use of solar power and bio-gas plant for recycling and energy generation, use of LED lights etc silently conveys the message of being individually and collectively responsible for our environment.